Contour Field based Elliptical Shape Prior for the Segment Anything Model: The Proposed Method

-where $u_i$ is the segmentation function of $i$-th region which has to be elliptical shape, $\mathcal{R}(\bm{u})$ denotes the threshold dynamic regularization term \citep{DCNNwithSpatialRegularization} mentioned earlier in \eqref{TD-term}.
+{If the $i$-th segmentation target needs to maintain an elliptical shape, then our model can be given as}: { } where $u_i$ is the segmentation function of $i$-th region, $\mathcal{R}(\bm{u})$ denotes the threshold dynamic regularization term \cite{DCNNwithSpatialRegularization} mentioned earlier in \eqref{TD-term}.

-The above model differs from the existing model \eqref{Potts-std} in three main aspects: Firstly, by imposing $u_i\in\mathbb{P}$, we constrain the segmentation regions of the $i$-th class of interest to satisfy the elliptical shape prior.
+The above model differs from the existing model \eqref{Potts-std} in three main aspects: Firstly, by imposing $u_i\in\mathbb{P}_{\Lambda}$, we constrain the $i$-th segmentation region to satisfy the elliptical shape prior.
 Secondly, in order to satisfy the smoothness condition of $u_i$ mentioned in Proposition \ref{proposition1}, we add the second term as an entropy regularization term, in which the parameter $\varepsilon>0$ controls the smoothness of $u_i$.
 If $\varepsilon\rightarrow 0^+$, then the segmentation function $\bm{u}$ tends to be binary.
 Thirdly, we need to estimate the tangent vector field of the prior ellipses, which enables the model to find the optimal elliptical segmentation region.

-According to the Lagrange multiplier method, we can obtain the following equivalent dual problem:
+{According to the Lagrange multiplier method, we transform the constrained problem into the following saddle-point formulation}: